 Postnuptial Agreements- A breakdown of what they are and what they do

 As I noted at the outset of this blog, postnuptial agreements are not as well known as prenuptial agreements.
-Our culture has made prenuptial agreements a little more well known- whether it is through music, television or movies- the term “prenup” is one that we hear with more and more regularity these days.
+Our culture has made prenuptial agreements a little more well known- whether through music, television, or movies- the term “prenup” is one that we hear with more and more regularity these days.

 A postnuptial agreement is intended to cause you and your spouse to take a long, hard look at whatever issues in your marriage are causing you all difficulties and to figure out a solution to them sooner rather than later.

 The solution will ostensibly be agreeable to both you and your spouse now and will benefit you all by creating a more amicable divorce (theoretically) should the need arise later.